Mountain states: Climate

 The climate of the Mountain West is one of the more diverse climates in the United States.
 The entire region generally features a semi-arid or arid climate, with somе alpine climates in the mountains of each state.
 Some parts of the tall mountains can receive very large amounts of snow and rain, while other parts of the region received very little rain, and virtually no snow at all.
 The High Plains in the eastern portion of the region receive moderate snowfalls, but very little rain.

 The states of Nevada and Arizona are generally filled with desert lands and scattered mountain ranges.
 Much of Nevada receives little to no snow in the southern portion of the state, while northern Nevada can receive large amounts of snow in and around the mountains, and even in the desert lands in Nevada.
 Arizona generally receives little rain or snow, but high elevations in and near mountains receive extremely large amounts of rain and snow.
 Northern and northeastern Arizona display characteristics of a "High Desert", where the summers are very hot and dry, while the winters can become very cold, and it can snow as well.

 Utah is also generally large desert lands, with mountains as well.
 However, the desert lands in Utah receive significant snowfall, and there are large amounts of snowfall on and around the mountains.
 Colorado and New Mexico have very similar climates.
 Both states can receive significant snowfalls off the mountains, while the mountains in both states receive extremely large amounts of snow.
 However, southern and southwestern New Mexico generally does not receive much snow at all, similar to southern Nevada and southern Arizona.
 The desert lands found in northeastern Arizona, eastern Utah, northern New Mexico, and western and southern Colorado are generally referred to as the "High Desert" lands.

 The northern portion of the Mountain West tends to be a bit cooler than the southwestern areas.
 Idaho and Montana both receive significant snowfalls off the mountains and very large snowfalls in the mountains.
 The High Desert also exists in the northern Mountain West.
 Southeastern Oregon and southern Idaho have the Great Basin Desert lands located in them, which is part of the high desert.

 The eight Mountain states have the highest mean elevations of all 50 U.S. states.

 States

-Cities
+Demographics

 The Phoenix metropolitan area is the most populous metropolitan area of the Mountain states, followed by Denver, Las Vegas, and Salt Lake City.
 Phoenix is also the most populous city.

 The following table is a ranking of cities within the Mountain states region, by city population.